mdranger/chain3j/README.rst

 A `chain3j sample project <https://github.com/chain3j/sample-project-gradle>`_ is available that demonstrates a number of core features of Ethereum with chain3j, including:

-- Connecting to a node on the Ethereum network
+- Connecting to a node on the MOAC network
-- Loading an Ethereum wallet file
+- Loading an MOAC keystore file
-- Sending Ether from one address to another
+- Sending Moac from one address to another
 - Deploying a smart contract to the network
 - Reading a value from the deployed smart contract
 - Updating a value in the deployed smart contract